(Quick Reference)

 For more information on writing tests with Grails Testing Support see the dedicated documentation.

 Versions of Grails below 3.2 used the Grails Test Mixin Framework which was based on the @TestMixin AST transformation.
 This library has been superceded by the simpler and more IDE friendly trait based implementation.
-However you can still use it by adding the following dependency to your Grails application:

-15.2 Integration Testing
+14.2 Integration Testing

 Integration tests differ from unit tests in that you have full access to the Grails environment within the test.
 You can create an integration test using the create-integration-test command: